CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 It’s also not uncommon to see red or brown discharge throughout your pregnancy.
 Some minor spotting can happen after a cervix exam or sex, and it can easily be mistaken for the bloody show—especially if you’re nearing the big day.
 Of course, if you’re experiencing significant bleeding, contact your doctor.

-Reddish mucus.
-The biggest sign of bloody show is of course actually seeing the bloody show.
-It can be bright red, dark brown and even look like streaky mucus, Cackovic says.
+• Reddish mucus.
+The biggest sign of the bloody show is, of course, actually seeing the bloody show.
+It can be bright red, dark brown or even look like streaky mucus, Cackovic says.

 If you’ve had your bloody show, you’re probably starting to go through the paces of labor, and chances are you won’t be feeling like having sex.
 But if you do happen to find yourself in the mood, it’s likely safe to have sex after you’ve had your cervix checked by your doctor, Ross says.
 “If your cervix is dilated, you may not be allowed to [have sex],” she says.
 You’re more likely to break the bag of water surrounding baby or introduce unwanted bacteria near the amniotic sac, which can lead to an infection inside your uterus, she explains.